Table of Contents

 - Shipping boxes

 Digital printing is the process of using a printer to print a design onto the box.
 A digital printer prints the design line-by-line.
-Digital printing offers a wide range of color options, making it possible to print virtually any design, including a variety of colors, photo quality, and gradients.
+Digital printing offers a wide range of colour options, making it possible to print virtually any design, including a variety of colours, photo quality, and gradients.

-Designing your box online is easy with Arka’s Customizer.
-Anyone can choose the box they want, upload logos, adjust the color, and press buy.
+Designing your box online is easy with Arka’s Customiser.
+Anyone can choose the box they want, upload logos, adjust the colour, and press buy.
 Simple as that.
 You can also save your design if you want to come back and make adjustments.

 Example of digital printing on corrugated boxes: This boxed wine features an image of the glass of wine digitally printed onto the cardboard.

 - Vibrant colours

 Litho laminated printing

 Litho, or lithographic printing, is the method of printing a design onto a layer of paper, and then applying that layer to the cardboard box.
 This method allows for a wide range of artistic options, including stunning visuals and colours, foil details, embossing, and debossing.
 The result creates a premium packaging feeling.

 Example of litho printing on corrugated boxes: The packaging for this french press perfectly matches the product itself: sleek, minimalist, and with a hint of gold.
 The gold foil effect on the packaging could have only been made a reality with the help of lithographic printing.